MSUAASF Hiring Procedures for New or Existing Positions

 - Hire / Payroll Deadlines / Closing Search File

-- The Director/Dean/Associate Provost completes and submits the MSUAASF Employment Request Form (ERF) to appropriate unit Vice-President/Provost with a copy of the finalist’s printed NEOGOV application and attached resume/vitae, copies of official transcripts, references and the notice of vacancy (NOV).
+- The Hiring Manager completes and submits the MSUAASF Employment Request Form (ERF) to appropriate unit Vice-President/Provost along with a copy of the finalist’s printed NEOGOV application and attached resume/vitae, copies of official transcripts, references and the notice of vacancy (NOV).

 Note: Copies of official undergraduate and graduate transcripts are acceptable for Bachelor’s and Master’s level positions.
 Note: Student records/unofficial transcripts printed off the internet are NOT acceptable.

-Official Original transcripts are required for PhD level positions and should be requested and submitted directly to the HR office, Attn: Karla Shangrow.
+Official Original transcripts are required for PhD level positions and should be requested and submitted directly to the Human Resources office, Attn: Jean Sandquist.

-No employee may work without an appointment letter, an Employment Request Form and completed I-9 form which will be processed through Human Resources.
+No employee may work without an appointment letter, an Employment Request Form and attachments and a completed I-9 form which will be processed through Human Resources.

 - Hiring Unit keeps committee search materials on file within hiring unit for three years from date of hire and then they are destroyed.